JewelEsquilona/AlumniSys/README.md

 AFTER INSERT ON `2024-2025`
 FOR EACH ROW
 BEGIN
-    -- Insert a new record into 2024-2025_ED with the new Alumni_ID_Number and default Working_Status as NULL INSERT INTO `2024-2025_ED` (
+    -- Insert a new record into 2024-2025_ED with the new Alumni_ID_Number and default values INSERT INTO `2024-2025_ED` (
         Alumni_ID_Number,
-        Working_Status,
+        Employment,
         Employment_Status,
         Present_Occupation,
         Name_of_Employer,